 Since your muscles are contracted during vibration plate exercises, the wrong form can affect your joints.
 Keep your knees slightly bent to avoid wearing them down.

-You should also adjust the time you spend on each exercise.
-Though experienced users can take 60 seconds for each exercise, beginners should build up to the minute slowly by starting with doing each exercise for only 30 seconds.
+You should also adjust the time you spend on each exercise and look at using a vibrating foam roller to help relieve your muscles faster.
+Though experienced users can take 60 seconds for each exercise, beginners should build-up to the minute slowly by starting with doing each exercise for only 30 seconds.